-You know, on second thought, this recipe has more in common with Sgt.
+On second thought, this recipe has more in common with Sgt.
 Pepper’s The Movie than Sgt.
 Pepper’s The Album.
-I mean, both this recipe and the movie are well-intentioned tributes to a true musical milestone.
-Both somehow went WAY off the rails interpreting an iconic album.
+Both this recipe and the movie are well-intentioned tributes to a true musical milestone.
+Both somehow went way off the rails interpreting an iconic album.
 Ultimately, both will leave you feeling a little ill for having experienced them.

 The inspiration for this horrific Kid’s Keto Menu item actually dates back about a year.
 I had been finishing up the Music & Food Hot Dog zine and was posting photos of the dogs on Instagram.
 One of my favorite IG sandwich makers, Chris from Hatewich, made the comment he was looking forward to the “Sgt.
 Pepper’s Lonely Char Dog with Ham” recipe.
 While that did not make it into the zine, I stashed the idea in my To-Do list and then promptly forgot about it.
 Perhaps it should have remained forgotten.

 A recent dive into notebooks for new recipe inspiration unearthed this hot dog title and I decided it was time it was made.
 I was originally planning an actual char dog in a bun topped with ham and pepper jack cheese sauce.
 Then I started thinking about the lonely char dog in the title.
 Surely that dog would not be nestled in a bun with toppings.
 It would be by itself, naked to the world, watching from the sidelines as the rest of the ingredients came together in a dish.
 It would be a hot dog as a garnish like a meat pickle or beef parsley.
 The cheese and ham would work together as a unit, perhaps a sandwich, taunting the onlooking hot dog.

 WAIT!
 “ONLOOKING HOT DOG!?!?”
 OH, I HAVE AN IDEA!!!